 - Alpaca is another ‘discovery’ that makes good base layers.
 It’s not itchy like wool can be and feels soft.
 Its fibres are lighter too and have the same qualities as merino.
 It is really good for socks!

 2. Mid layers and insulation layers

-The top layer (or hard shell layer) is one of the most important layers as this is what will protect you from the wet.
+The top layer (or ‘hard shell’ layer) is one of the most important layers as this is what will protect you from the wet.
 It also needs to be breathable so that your sweat doesn’t condensate on the inside and make you cold.
 Gore Tex is one of the best known waterproof fabrics on the market but there are plenty of others available.
-As noted in the section on tents waterproofness is measured by a Hydrostatic Head test, with numbers above 1500mm being classed as waterproof.
+As noted in the section on tents, waterproofness is measured by a hydrostatic head (HH) test, with numbers above 1500 mm being classed as waterproof.
 The higher the number the better the ability to withstand water over 24 hours.

 3. How to choose the best winter footwear

 There is nothing quite as miserable as having cold feet.
 So, looking after them, whether you are walking, hiking, messing about in the snow or just hanging out at the campsite, is vital on any winter camping trip.

 Like sleeping bags, walking boots are often categorised into seasons, with 4 season boots being designed for the harshest conditions.
 They are often called alpine boots.

 Whatever type you go for, boots for winter camping must be waterproof and insulated against the cold.
 In addition, your socks will need to be warm and woolly – and also season specific – and made from the right materials, such as alpaca, wool or merino!
 Wellingtons might seem like a good bet for wet campsites but they can make your feet sweat and aren’t usually very warm unless you wear really good socks.